Frequently Asked Questions by Parents

 Depending on the arrangements of your student's program, he/she might be eating meals with their host family, cooking in apartment kitchens, or taking meals in the university restaurants/cafeterias/pubs.
 There are typically no meal plans (or limited meal plans) at host universities abroad.

-Most students will receive their address and phone number (if applicable) shortly before departure.
-Many students also try to use their cell phone overseas or purchase a cell phone upon arrival.
-You can arrange "phone dates" through email, use email itself, or use internet phone providers like Skype to make free international phone calls computer-to-computer.
+Students typically receive their address and phone number (if applicable) shortly before departure.
+Check personal cell phone plan policies for international calls.
+Many students elect to purchase an inexpensive cell phone abroad upon arrival.
+Arrange "phone dates" through email, use email itself, or use internet phone providers like Skype to make free international phone calls computer-to-computer.
 Prior to departure, you may want to list contact numbers and arrange a family "protocol" for getting in touch in case of emergency.
 (To find contacts for overseas programs, click here).

 The first few days after arrival can be quite hectic; students will be very busy moving into their apartment/flat/host family, getting acquainted, meeting new people, and taking part in orientation activities.
 Although we advise students that establishing communication is one of the first steps upon arrival, don't be surprised if you don't hear from your student right away.
 It can often be difficult to access email and phones directly upon arrival.

 Visiting your student while they are abroad can be a wonderful experience for the student, family or friends.
-We encourage you to visit your student either during a designated break or after the program's end because during the program, students are engaged in course work, program activities and various other commitments.
-Family visits might cause time conflicts for students, and interrupt the intensity and uniqueness of their cultural immersion.
-Typically, flights can be altered (although you will want to check the fees) to accommodate visits at the end of the program.
+We encourage you to visit your student either during a designated break or after the program's end.
+During the program, students are busily engaged in coursework, program activities and other commitments.
+Family visits can cause time conflicts for students and interrupt the focus of their cultural immersion.